 A knowledge audit is the first step in any shift in a knowledge sharing initiative.
-It encompasses investigating the information you have and the way you are storing and maintaining that information.
+It requires investigating the information you have and the way you are storing and maintaining that information.

-There is often confusion between a content audit and a knowledge audit.
-While a content audit is focused on the content your company has created, giving an overview of what exists and what doesn’t, it doesn’t provide context to how content is used.
-A knowledge audit, however, looks into the strengths and weaknesses of the information, what it is used for and answers the following questions:
+There is often confusion over the difference between a content audit and a knowledge audit.
+While a content audit is focused on the content your company has created, giving an overview of what exists and what doesn’t, it doesn’t provide context into how content is used.
+A knowledge audit, however, looks into the strengths and weaknesses of the information and what it is used for.
+It answers the following questions:

 - What are your organization’s knowledge needs?

-- What information and resources does your company have, and how is it managed/stored?
+- What resources does your company have, and how are they managed/stored?

 - What are the gaps in your company knowledge?